yuishiyumeiji/bookmeter_scraper/README.md

 # bookmeter_scraper
 This is a scraper for bookmeter.com.
-You can get the following data (as separate csv files):
+You can get the following data (as separated csv files):
 + Information of "yonda" books: Titles, Authors, Pages, Dates you finished reading.
 + Information of "yonderu", "tsundoku" and "yomitai" books: Titles, Authors.
 ## Usage